Jdjohnson/relationship-check-in/PROJECT_SUMMARY.md

 ## Overview

-A private iOS app for couples to share daily check-ins, built with SwiftUI, CloudKit, and local notifications.
+A private iOS app for couples to share daily check-ins, built with SwiftUI, Supabase (Auth + Postgres), and local notifications.

 ## What's Been Created